 - Your journey has been lonely at times.
 Even those around you who love prayer do not always understand the dynamics of prophetic intercessory prayer.
 You may have experienced some unusual manifestations of the Holy Spirit whilst praying (Rom 8:26-27), that others do not understand.
 (Note: It is very important that we focus on the fruit of the prayer, and the message of the prayer, rather than manifestations, when communicating to others).

 - One of your challenges has been to learn to fully release the burden of the Spirit in prayer—not to hold onto it.
 You have also had to learn not to personalize or hold onto the emotion that identification (point 11) can sometimes bring with it.

 - You prefer prayer meetings that have some room for listening to and being led by the Holy Spirit in prayer.

-(Note: This does not mean that other types of prayer meetings are wrong—we must always honour others who lead prayer meetings, regardless of their culture, methods or emphasis.
+(Note: This does not mean that other types of prayer meetings are wrong—we must always honor others who lead prayer meetings, regardless of their culture, methods, or emphasis.
 They are not wrong—just different to us)

 The ‘Prophet-Intercessor’ is someone who has a five-fold ministry office of a prophet (Eph 4:11-13), and who also has a primary calling and gifting of intercessory prayer.
 As mentioned in point 14, above, a prophet-intercessor may be stationed or sent by God to specific places to pray and make prophetic declarations.